choudhary-shivani/Eye_tracking/README.md

 For CNN, there is flag that will ensure what would be the context length for the processing.

+Added the modules that was used to train on the colab.

 ## LGBM
 The file Data Preparation LGBM.py provides the steps used for preparing the data and extracting features for training the model.
+Different combinations of features can be extracted into numpy arrays for forming various models.

+The file LGBM Regressor_syll_bert.py provides the details of the model applied to the feature space consisting of syllables and BERT embeddings.

+The file LGBM Regressor_syll_wid_bert.py provides the details of the model applied to the feature space consisting of syllables, word_id and BERT embeddings.

+The file LGBM Regressor_syll_wid_wlen_bert.py provides the details of the model applied to the feature space consisting of syllables, word_id, word_length and BERT embeddings.

-The file LGBM Regressor.py provides the details of the models finally applied to the data
+The file LGBM Regressor_wid_wlen.py provides the details of the model applied to the feature space consisting of word_id, word_length, and BERT embeddings.

-Added the modules that was used to train on the colab.